Trademarks Attorneys in Nigeria

 We specialize in the commercialization of intellectual property and enforcement of intellectual property rights in Nigeria.
 Our team combines expertise in preparing and prosecuting applications for trademarks at the Nigerian Trademark Office and provide legal opinions on intellectual property rights, infringement and validity issues.

-We represent Nigerian and international clients on IP filing in Nigeria, IP portfolio management, and drafting of licensing arrangements.
+Our people are top trademark attorneys in Nigeria and represent Nigerian and international clients on IP filing in Nigeria, IP portfolio management, and drafting of licensing arrangements.